aurag-fouad/Gruphoo/README.md

 In this project, we implemented the Cuckoo Search Optimization algorithm to find the optimal path in a non-oriented graph, navigating from node x to node y.
 Follow the instructions in this README file to install both the web application and the Python implementation of the algorithm.
 The algorithm implementation utilizes threads to ensure efficiency.

+## DEMO of the application

+You can watch a Demo of our application by downloading the Gruphoo Demo zip file, which contains a use case video of our application. **We highly recommend it** to get an idea of how the application looks.

 ## Download the Backend File

 Download the file "Backend_VF.ipynb" and execute all the cells to start the backend server.